-Year 7 catch-up premium is also additional to the main school funding and is targeted for each student in Year 7 who did not achieve at least Level 4 in reading and/or Mathematics at Key Stage 2.
+Year 7 catch-up premium is additional to the main school funding and is targeted for each student in Year 7 who did not achieve at least Level 4 in reading and/or Mathematics at Key Stage 2.

 At Claydon High School 41 students who were below Level 4 received catch-up premium for either English or Maths or both.